-Blockbuster secrets about President John F. Kennedy’s autopsy are finally being revealed by doctors who treated America’s dying Commander-in-Chief 50 years ago in Dallas.
+Blockbuster secrets about President John F. Kennedy’s autopsy revealed by doctors who treated America’s dying Commander-in-Chief 51 years ago in Dallas.

 A sensational special report reveals the physicians’ riveting minute-by-minute accounts of the mortally wounded leader’s final moments – and their charge that the government’s verdict on Kennedy’s death is WRONG!